 There are no signs of temporary image retention, which is typical of VA panels.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-Very good response time for the RU7100.
-Most transitions are fast, so there is only a very short blur trail behind fast-moving objects.
-In dark scenes, however, some smearing may be present due to the longer transition between darker shades, such as from 0% to 20%.
+There's very good response time on this TV.
+With mostly quick transitions, fast-moving objects only have a very short blur trail behind them.
+Some smearing may be present in dark scenes because there's longer transition between darker shades, such as from 0% to 20%.

 Chroma 4:4:4 is only properly shown when the input icon is set to 'PC,' denoting that the TV is in 'PC' mode.